souravavi327/UK-University-BI-Dashboard/README.md

 3. **Investment vs. Outcome:** Analysed the correlation between 'Spend per Student' and overall student satisfaction, revealing that from 2019-2022, higher spending did not universally correspond with higher satisfaction scores, indicating a need for strategic resource reallocation.

 ## How to View the Dashboard
-To interact with the dashboard, download the `ZIS BI Dashboard.twbx` file from the `/dashboard` folder and open it using Tableau Desktop or the free Tableau Reader.
+To interact with the dashboard, download the `BI Dashboard.twbx` file from the `/dashboard` folder and open it using Tableau Desktop or the free Tableau Reader.